 Attorneys Helpful in Complex Transactions

 A quitclaim might also be used to clear a title problem or remove a name from title.
-These changes are often part of a larger transaction such as a sale or divorce.
+These changes are often part of a larger transaction, such as a sale or divorce.
 An attorney or title company participating in the transaction can prepare the quitclaim deed.
-A quitclaim deed looks deceptively simple, but because it transfers a major asset -- your home or land -- you may face serious legal consequences if it's completed incorrectly.
+A quitclaim deed looks deceptively simple, but because it transfers a major asset – your home or land – you may face serious legal consequences if it's completed incorrectly.
 Seek professional legal advice if you're unsure how to proceed.

 Lawyer and Title Fees Vary by Location